Passive heating – harness the sun

 - locate rooms that are used least such as garages, bathrooms and laundries to the south - they'll provide a buffer, preventing heat loss in living areas

-The shape of your home can also influence heat loss.
+The shape of your home will influence heat loss.
 For example, a multi-level home will be easier to keep warm because it has less roof surface through which to lose heat.
-The top strey will also be warmer because heat rised up through the house.
+The top storey will also be warmer because heat rises up through the house.

 You can store the sun's warmth by using materials with high thermal mass (materials that are good at absorbing and storing heat).
 These materials are usually heavy – such as concrete and brick – and are used in floors or walls.

-Used properly - the right amount in the right place, with proper insulation - will ensure they absorb heat during the day and radiate it out as the temperature drops in the afternoon or evening.
+Used properly – the right amount in the right place, with proper insulation – the high thermal mass materials will absorb heat during the day and slowly radiate it out as the temperature drops in the afternoon or evening.
 This will reduce the amount of heating you will need to do.

-See Thermal mass for heating and cooling for more detail.
+Thermal mass for heating and cooling has more information.

 Achieving the right balance